Panthers waive struggling QB Mayfield, a former No. 1 pick

 Click here to subscribe today or Login.

-CHARLOTTE, N.C.
-(AP) — The short-lived Baker Mayfield era is over in Carolina.
+CHARLOTTE, N.C. — The short-lived Baker Mayfield era is over in Carolina.

 The Panthers waived the struggling quarterback on Monday after the 2018 No. 1 draft pick asked for his release.
 Mayfield would be subject to waivers and become a free agent if he goes unclaimed.